SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 <a href="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-test.jpg"><img src="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-test-thumb.jpg" width="400" height="219" alt="Flowflex COVID-19 Antigen Home Test" title="Flowflex COVID-19 Antigen Home Test" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Fortunately, a quick call to our local pharmacy revealed they had several kinds of test kits.
-But&hellip; about 30min later when we arrived, they had only 1 kind of test kit and only 3 of them: the ACON Laboratories Flowflex antigen test kit, authorized by the FDA on October 4th. <sup id="fn1a">[[1]](#fn1)</sup>
+But&hellip; about 30min later when we arrived, they had only 1 kind of test kit and only 3 of them: the ACON Laboratories Flowflex COVID-19 Antigen Home Test kit, authorized by the FDA on October 4th. <sup id="fn1a">[[1]](#fn1)</sup>

 Here's what the FDA said about approving this test: